lukakostic/simpLex/README.md

 - Single and multiline comments, even nested (toggleable).
 - Numbers, even `.3` (0.3) or `3.` (3.0) or `-3` (toggleable `-` merging) , scientific notation.
 - Registering new operators at runtime.
-- Optional newline emitting (useful for one-line statement ending like `#define` in C)
+- Optional newline emitting (useful for one-line statement ending like `#define` in C), escaped newlines.

 Comes with an example usage file `example.cpp + example.txt` which prints out the json of all symbols parsed.